Greece, New York

 Greece is a town in Monroe County, New York, United States.
 A contiguous suburb of Rochester, it is the largest town by population in Monroe County and the second-largest municipality by population in the county, behind only the city of Rochester.
 As of the 2020 census, the town had a population of 96,926.

 History

 Prehistory

 Indigenous tribes had settled the area surrounding the Finger Lakes and moved northward to Lake Ontario, the Genesee River, Irondequoit Bay, and the ponds of Greece as early as 1300 AD.
-These people were Iroquoian tribes, early cousins of the Seneca, who traded with the Algonquin and Huron tribes.
-By about 1550 AD the Seneca, Mohawk, Oneida, Cayuga and Onondaga combined to form the Iroquois Confederacy.
+These people were Iroquoian tribes, early cousins of the Seneca, who traded with the Algonquin and Wendat (Huron) tribes.
+By about 1550 AD the Seneca, Mohawk, Oneida, Cayuga and Onondaga combined to form the Haudenosaunee Confederacy.
 (The Tuscarora would later migrate from the Carolinas and join the Confederacy.)
 They remained the dominant inhabitants of the region for the next 200 years.

 European contact

 The first European to visit the area was the French explorer La Salle, who visited in 1669.
 French and British soldiers passed through on multiple occasions during this time period as the two colonial powers struggled for control of the region.
 European settlers began to arrive in the area in the late 1790s, after the land was formally purchased from the Seneca people.